frajibe/piped-playfeed/README.md

     0 16 * * * bash -c '/home/me/piped-playfeed --conf /home/me/playfeed-conf.json --sync --silent'
     ```

-## Limitations known

-### The first synchronization is so slow!

-When synchronizing for the first time, the process may be long according to the selected start date.<br>
-Indeed, it's actually a current limitation of the Piped API which only allows to insert one video at time into a playlist.

-Thanks to the local database the next synchronizations will be faster.

 ## Troubleshooting

 ### A lock file prevents the app from running